 If fabric pilling should occur, you can easily remove these little balls of fur with a battery-operated pill shaver at home.

 At La-Z-Boy Home Furnishings & Décor, we can answer all of your questions about fabric pilling and show you how to treat it.

 Here are some additional online resources you may like to check out:

 - How To Remove Pet Hair from Furniture

 - 8 Best Furniture Stores with Free Design Services

 - La-Z-Boy vs Ashley Furniture: 7 Differences You Should Know

-We would be happy to guide you through the process of furnishing your home at any of our locations in NC, SC, and GA.
+We’d be happy to help you bring your dreams to life at any of our locations in NC, SC, and GA.